White Jade ‘Birds and Rockwork’ Group Qing dynasty, Qianlong period

 $450 members; $500 non-members

-The OCS is delighted to announce a visit to Tsz Shan Monastery (慈山寺) with Professor Puay-peng Ho, the chief consultant behind the architecture and sculpture of the monastery.
+The OCS had a visit to Tsz Shan Monastery (慈山寺) with Professor Puay-peng Ho, the chief consultant behind the architecture and sculpture of the monastery.
 Located at the foot of Pat Sin Leng in Tai Po with majestic views over the Tolo Harbour, the monastery is a beautifully tranquil centre for the practice, study and appreciation of Buddhism.
 The complex has been designed to emulate that of a Tang dynasty building complex with buildings drawing on the architectural traditions of the Tang, Song, Liao and Jin dynasties.
-The monastery is divided into two precincts: the main central axis comprises a series of buildings and a courtyard culminating in the Great Buddha Hall while the Universal Gate Hall leads to the monumental statue of Guan Yin (Avalokitesvara), that rises 70 metres high.
-Professor Ho will guide us through the architectural features of the monastery, and the history and philosophy that underpin them.
+Read more.

 Welcome to The Oriental Ceramic Society of Hong Kong.
 Founded in 1974 by a small group of collectors and enthusiasts, it is an independent non-profit society for those sharing an interest in Asian art and culture.
 Over its forty-year history, it has established itself as a unique forum for the exchange of ideas and knowledge about all aspects of Asian art through a diverse series of events.
 These include lectures by scholars and collectors, guided exhibition viewings, study tours, exclusive auction previews, collection visits, and masterclasses that look at a particular subject in greater depth.